Main Content

 • Do not let someone remote into your device.

-• Be wary of anyone trying to pressure you to provide personal information or to send funds via wire transfer, gift cards, peer to peer transfers, or money transfer services.
+• Be wary of anyone trying to pressure you to provide personal information or to send funds via wire transfer, gift cards, peer-to-peer transfers, or money transfer services.

 How to spot frauds and scams